togakangaroo/togakangaroo.github.io/_posts/2014-08-02-be-the-javascriptiest.md

 Click around.
 Nice, huh?

 For simplicity's sake we're going to assume jquery.
 We're also going to start with the html and css already written because I'll assume you can get that knowledge elsewhere (and leave a comment if you would like another article on this).
+I will also purposefully avoid making this a jquery plugin - although that would be natural here, there are several things I would like to do that are easier demo'ed by a plain and simple function.

+## Desired API

-Now let's consider our desired API.
-What we need is...a function.
+So first, let's consider how we need this thing to work.
+We need a function.
 That will take an element.
 And make it collapsible. `makeCollapsible` sounds like a good function name for this, yeah?

 <pre><code class="javascript">
 //Pass in jQuery